1. Electronic journals projects

 b.
 Beginning in mid-September, check access on all ECO titles to determine differences in access between ECO and Serials Solutions.
 Compile a spreadsheet that specifies if there are differences between ECO and Serials Solutions in coverage or access.
 Report changes to Serials Solutions when list is completed.
 Staff involved: Elizabeth and Kiley.

 c.
 As titles are identified in EJS as having no access, begin determining whether it is a due to cancellation of the print title or a registration issue.
 Work with each publisher to gain access, beginning in September.
 Attempt to activate the titles identified the previous month before checking new titles for access.
 Staff involved: Harriett.

 2. Missing issues project.

 a.
-During the fall (August/December), focus on the periodicals missing issues file, by either finding replacements or making final decisions as to continued retention for issues missing in 2005-2008.
-Once these years are completed, the backlog will be eliminated and normal workload will be to make final decisions on one old year each year.
-Team members involved: Harriett, Elizabeth, with some student help.
+During the fall (August/December), focus on the periodicals missing issues file, by either finding replacements or making final decisions as to continued retention for issues missing in 2008-2010.
+Staff involved: Harriett, Elizabeth, with some student help.